david-ca6/100-days-of-code/log.md

 ### Day 2: Aug 11 2023
 **Today's Progress**
-Today I worked on a game I'm making in javascript, it's a simple clone of some of the old WarioWare Inc minigames, but it's good to practice coding in JavaScript.
+Today I worked on a game I'm making in javascript, it's a simple clone of some of the old WarioWare Inc minigames, but it's good enough to practice coding in JavaScript.
+And at the same time, it allows me to practice doing pixel art, so that's nice too.
 **Thoughts**
 **Link(s) to work**
 https://github.com/onlyflans-dog-app/purinWare (repo private until I feel like it's good enough to share it)